 He heads Taymour Grahne Projects, a London-based gallery which exhibits some of today’s leading contemporary artists including: Coady Brown, Eliot Greenwald, Cara Nahaul, Sikelela Owen, Mikey Yates, Nadia Ayari, Asif Hoque, James Bartolacci, Madelynn Green, Gabriella Sanchez, and Evie O’Connor, among others.

-Returning to London in 2017 to focus on his nomadic exhibition program, he launched a series of pop-up solo shows by leading emerging artists including GaHee Park, Dominique Fung, Matthew F Fisher, and Nadia Ayari.
+Prior to opening his gallery in London, Taymour ran a nomadic exhibition program, where he launched a series of pop-up solo shows by leading emerging artists including GaHee Park, Dominique Fung, Matthew F Fisher, and Nadia Ayari.

 Between 2013 and 2017, Taymour founded and directed Taymour Grahne Gallery in New York, where he presented an ambitious and rigorous exhibition program.
 Here, he built a profile for exhibiting some of the most important contemporary artists of today, including Maia Cruz Palileo, John Dilg, Nadia Ayari, Hassan Hajjaj, Nicky Nodjoumi, Whitney Bedford, Zineb Sedira, Mohamed Melehi, and Radames Juni Figueroa, among others, often being the first to exhibit these artists in New York City.